 Transparency as a Public Good

-While corporations can only do so much to encourage password hygiene among their users, they owe it to their customers to ensure they are as creative and proactive as possible in combatting data theft.
+While corporations can only do so much to encourage password hygiene among their users, they owe it to their customers to ensure they are as creative and proactive as possible in combating data theft.
 In each of these “megathefts,” internet firms were typically opaque in sharing details with the public - failing to reveal how many user accounts had been compromised, how well their IT professionals had encrypted stolen passwords, or what credentials hackers had acquired.
 Transparency on how companies protect information is a practical good for the public, especially as hacks continue to have repercussions years after the crime.

 Spotify provides a good example of how an intelligent company might seek to safeguard its user information.
 As Gizmodo’s William Turton writes, “By analyzing publicly available password dumps against their own user database, Spotify can reset the password of users found in the dump, thus making them safe from a hackers who might exploit people’s password reuse.”
 It’s smart, it’s practical, and it is a policy that could have far-reaching effects in slowing the spread of data breaches, restraining hackers from leapfrogging across the internet and acquiring the keys to the kingdom.